 BirdEye’s all-in-one customer experience tools let you stay engaged with customers and provide fantastic experiences that earn you great reviews.

-We are happy that Google has clearly stated these new guidelines for requesting reviews.
+We are happy that Google has clearly stated these new guidelines for requesting reviews under the Google review policy.
 At BirdEye, we’re committed to operating in full compliance with the major review sites, and ensuring your content and your business are protected.
 As the review industry continues to evolve, we will be watching closely for any changes, keeping you updated on best practices, and adapting our platform accordingly.

 You may also want to read Unlocking the secret to Google Business Reviews